O'Brien Freeboard V2 Multipurpose Kneeboard

 Performance score of 7, capable but a notch below the fiberglass trick boards.
 A well-built US-made board with a beginner hook and retractable fins, letting new riders add control now and unlock spins later, at a fair price.
 It scores 82 out of 100.

-Dropping the fins gave my kids control on day one and retracting them later made spins easy, though the retractable fin mechanism is one more thing to rinse and check.
+Dropping the fins gave our kids control on day one and retracting them later made spins easy, though the retractable fin mechanism is one more thing to rinse and check.

 Read our full HydroSlide Pro XLT Performance Kneeboard review →